 Cold smoked preserved meat is not cooked so it is recommended that the meat is cured before smoking or cooked after smoking.

 Read More – 11 Ways of Preserving Meat Without Electricity!

 Some will argue there is another method of smoking: liquid smoke.

 OK, liquid smoke can impart some lovely flavors but isn’t smoke and, in my opinion, is just another consumable product that waters down the authenticity of really doing things yourself.

 That being said, I have used liquid smoke before when making jerky in the oven and not having a proper smoking method on hand.

-The more efficient the smoker operates, the better and more consistent a product can be produced.
-The smokers efficiency is in heat regulation and the ability to hold smoke.
+The more efficiently the smoker operates, the better and more consistent a product can be produced.
+The smoker’s efficiency is in heat regulation and the ability to hold smoke.